Our vision is that no one should face the challenges of older age alone, and our wonderful volunteers play a vital role in that.

 Circles Host Volunteer

-Our Circles Hosts facilitate group chats over the phone.
-These groups offer older people the opportunity to enjoy regular support.
+At this time, we are not accepting new applications for Circles Hosts.
+Our facilitator group chats over the phone, these groups offer older people the opportunity to enjoy regular support.

 Community Researcher

-Community Researchers support older adults across Scotland by researching organisations that offer friendship, social activities, health and fitness groups, events.
+We are not accepting new Community Researchers applications at present.
+Researchers support older adults across Scotland by researching organisations that offer friendship, social activities, health and fitness groups, and events.

 Friendship Caller Volunteer